GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 Geographic information can be an address and/or GPS coordinates
 ```

-- Features are displayed on maps with a geometric representation, but they are made of information organized in tables (see figure below).
+- Features are displayed on maps with a geometric representation, but they are made of information organized in tables (see {numref}`geodata example`).
 - Each row in the table will be one feature on the map, while each column will contain one attribute information (field).
 - Multiple attributes can be associated to each feature.